 Stroll Bronte’s spectacular Heritage Waterfront Park – harbour, boardwalk and pier, lighthouse, beach, parklands, cycling and walking trails, picnic and children’s play areas.
 Visit the friendly merchants or just relax and watch the boats and swans glide by.
 For ‘on the water’ excitement, charter a sport-fishing outing to catch trophy salmon.

 See the historic Sovereign House on Bronte Bluffs and the Fishermen’s Memorial at the Pier.

-Bronte’s marine heritage with it’s “small-town” specialty shops with “big-city” health and professional services, dining options, shopping, exciting events and location midway between Toronto and Niagara, makes Bronte a great place to visit.
+Bronte’s marine heritage, with its “small-town” specialty shops and “big-city” health and professional services, dining options, shopping, exciting events and location midway between Toronto and Niagara, makes Bronte a great place to visit.